-Since July 1 1968 Greece has had the advantage of intra-Community treatment -i.e. customs franchise -- for all her industrial exports to the Community and almost all her agricultural exports.
+Since July 1 1968, Greece has had the advantage of intra-Community treatment -- i.e. customs franchise -- for all her industrial exports to the Community, and almost all her agricultural exports.

 The Greek obligations under the agreement include the elimination of customs duties on goods exported from the EEC over a period of 12 years for some headings and 22 years for others.
 The complete withdrawal of duties for the former list of goods took place on November 1 1974.
-For goods scheduled for the removal of duties over a 22-year period, the rate of the tariff will be the set of the set of

-44 % after November 1 1975.
+For goods scheduled for the removal of duties over a 22-year period, the rate of tariff reduction has been 44 % since November 1 1975.

-(1) Article 238 of the EEC Treaty provides that the Community may enter into agreements with non-member countries or groups of countries, or international organisations, setting up an association characterised by reciprocal rights and obligations, joint action and special procedures.
+(1) Art.
+238 of the EEC Treaty provides that the Community may enter into agreements with non-member countries or groups of countries, or international organisations, setting up an association characterised by reciprocal rights and obligations, joint action and special procedures.

 Following the coup d'Etat in Greece on April 21 1967, the Community had decided to "limit" the operation of the association agreement to its "current transactions".
-This limitation was to last "so long as democratic and parliamentary structures have not been reestablished in Greece".
-The current transactions under the Athens Agreement were mainly concerned with the system of customs duties and trade relations between the EEC and Greece.
-Among the matters held in suspense were negotiations concerning, inter alia, the harmonisation of agricultural policies and the conclusion of a further finance protocol to take effect after 1967; and negotiations for the harmonisation of economic policies were not even begun.
+This limitation was to last "so long as the democratic and parliamentary structures have not been reestablished in Greece".
+The current transactions under the Athens agreement were mainly concerned with the system of customs duties and trade relations between the EEC and Greece.
+The negotiations held in suspense, included those on the harmonisation of agricultural policies and the conclusion of a further finance protocol to take effect after 1967; and those for the harmonisation of economic policies had not even started.
 The granting of loans by the European Investment Bank had also been suspended.
 Those already granted amounted to \$ 69 million, and the authorisation for a further \$ 56 million was blocked.

-Negotiation of an additional protocol to transpose the association relationship to the enlarged European Community was carried on as a matter of current business.
-It was not possible, however, for the agreement to be finalised till after the dictatorship had been brought to an end.
+Negotiation of an additional protocol to transpose the association relationship to the enlarged European Community was carried on as a matter of current business, but was not finalised till after the dictatorship had been brought to an end.